JakobJK/selectEdgesByAngle/readme.md

 # Edge Selection by Angle in Maya

-This Python script is a utility for Autodesk Maya that allows users to select edges between two faces if the angle between those faces is below a given threshold.
+This Python script is a utility for Autodesk Maya that allows users to select edges between two faces if the angle between those faces is above a given threshold.

 ## Function